cproctor/qualitative-coding/README.md

 List code names to show only certain codes.
 Filter code results with `--depth`, `--max`, and `--min`.
 Use the `--expanded` option to show the full name of each code, rather than the tree representation.
 Arguments to `--format` may be any supported by [tabulate](https://bitbucket.org/astanin/python-tabulate).
-The `--files` option lets you filter which corpus files to use in computing stats.
+The `--pattern` option lets you filter which corpus files to use in computing stats.

     $ qc stats curriculum math algebra --depth 1